 Council continues to assist individuals and groups within the community.
-The Gunnedah Community Scholarship fund continues to grow each year encouraging local students to undertake post high school educational pursuits.
+The Gunnedah Community Scholarship Fund Committee continues to grow each year encouraging local students to undertake post high school educational pursuits.
 The Community and Sports Small Grants are distributed to eligible groups each year.

-Council has continued the implementation of the Social Plan and Crime Prevention Strategy and reused these processes in accordance with Council's Crime Prevention Committee and Community Services Committee.
+Council has continued the implementation of the Social Plan and Crime Prevention Strategy and reused these processed in accordance with Council's Crime Prevention and Community Services Committees.
 Council co-ordinated a number of successful celebrations within the community for Seniors Week, Youth Week, NAIDOC Week and Volunteers Week.
 Council in partnership with Hunter New England Area Health Population Unit provided consultations with the community and indigenous community to identify social, health and wellbeing needs of current and future residents of the Gunnedah Shire.
-Community Telephone Interviews were conducted, existing information sourced and consultation with the Aboriginal and Torres Strait Islander people were held to assist in the collation of the data.
-Council, as part of its Crime Prevention Strategy, installed CCTV cameras at the intersections of Elgin and Conadilly Sts and Chandos and Conadilly Sts.
+The outcomes of this consultation has informed the preparation of the newly developed Community Strategic Plan.
+Council, as part of its Crime Prevention strategy, installed CCTV cameras at the intersections of Elgin and Conadilly Streets and Chandos and Conadilly Streets and has developed a strategy for Stage 2 which is currently underway.

 The Civic Centre had another energetic year delivering venue hire services and making a strong contribution to community and cultural activities.
 All four buildings in the cultural precinct were booked consistently throughout the year, and cinema, theatre, music, forums and social functions attracted significant audiences from a wide range of target groups and demographics.
-Among the highlights was the launch of a new book about the 27th Armoured Regiment stationed in Gunnedah during World War II and an exhibition of new paintings by local artist Maree Kelly.

-Managing and improving the built and natural environment
+Managing and Improving the Built and Natural Environment